Follow us on Twitter or LinkedIn to stay up to date with future analysis

 We use the following metrics to track quality, performance and price for Text to Speech models.

 Some models may not be shown due to not yet having enough votes.
-We use a similar Linear Regression model, similar to how LMSys calculates ELO scores for Chatbot Arena.
+We use a similar Linear Regression model, similar to how LMSYS calculates ELO scores for Chatbot Arena.

 For providers which do not provide a price per 1M characters, we have estimated pricing based on the following alternative methodologies.